atodorov/atodorov.github.com/source/_posts/2013-06-24-twilio-is-located-in-amazon-web-services-us-east.markdown

 After relocating my audio files to an S3 bucket in US East the average call length dropped from 2:30 min to 2:00 min for the same IVR choices.
+This also minimizes the costs since Twilio charges per minute of incoming/outgoing calls.
-My ears could be playing games but I think the audio quality has improved as well.
+I think the audio quality has improved as well.